Aditya Nagpal

 • Enterprise: $75 per editor per month (billed annually)

-14. Loom
+2. Loom

-Key Features
+Key features

-• Screen, webcam, or both recording
+• Screen, webcam or both recording

-• Instant share link (no upload wait)
+• Instant share link with no upload wait

 • Viewer insights (who watched, how long)

-• AI-generated titles, summaries, and chapters
+• AI-generated titles, summaries and chapters

 • Drawing and emoji reactions